Spring Semester 2021 FAQs:

 We process and review applications the moment they are received by our office.
 We never hold applications, which means that if you apply earlier in an application window, there’s a strong likelihood you will receive your decision sooner than the “guaranteed by” decision date for that round.

-Official notification that a decision has been made is delivered by phone and/or email to the number/email address on file in your application.
+Official notification that a decision has been made is delivered by email to the email address on file in your application.
 Decisions are made and communicated by the notification date corresponding to the round in which your application was submitted and are accessible via the status page.
-It is important to keep both your email address and phone number current.
-Any changes to either can be made from within your online application.
+It is important to keep your email address current.
+Any changes can be made from within the applicant status portal.

 All admission decisions are final.
 However, we welcome your application for next year.
 We encourage you to visit our online selection criteria and class profile so that you may compare your candidacy to those who have already enrolled at Simon.
 To improve your candidacy for next year, we recommend relevant work experience (including internships as well as part-time and full-time experience), a competitive academic profile, strong communication skills, and a demonstrated potential for leadership.